-- (b) Reflects the increase in long-term debt to fund the cash portion of the purchase price at estimated annual interest rate for 2005 of 5.32%. - (c) Reflects the elimination of book value of Remington equity and the issuance of 13.1 million shares of Helix stock to be issued to Remington stockholders as consideration in the acquisition. - (d) Reflects the deferred tax "gross-up" relating to the acquired proven reserves based on purchase price paid.
+- (b) Reflects the increase in long-term debt to fund the cash portion of the purchase price at estimated interest rate of three month LIBOR plus 200 basis points, which averaged 5.57% for 2005 and 6.77% for the three months ended March 31, 2006. - (c) Reflects the elimination of book value of Remington equity and the issuance of 13.1 million shares of Helix stock to be issued to Remington stockholders as consideration in the acquisition. - (d) Reflects the deferred tax "gross-up" relating to the acquired proven reserves based on purchase price paid.